highiq-tech/TheDogHouse/ui/README.md

-# UI Component Micro Frontend
+# The Dog House | UI Component Micro Frontend

-This micro frontend contains reuseable components that are shared with other micro frontends using vite-plugin-federation.
-For example the header and footer components reside here.
+This package provides reuseable components that are shared with the other micro frontends using vite-plugin-federation expose and remotes.
+It also contains a demo app that showcases the components in the package.

 ## Getting Started